Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-For the deeply-bound neutron removal, $\sigma\rm_{sp}$ of $^{14}$O($\textit{p}$, $\textit{pn}$)$^{13}$O were calculated to be 6.3 mb and 13.5 mb from the DWIA and the QTC, respectively.
-The QTC calculation without ($\textit{p}$, $\textit{d}$) transfer is 10.2 mb, still larger than the DWIA result.
+For the deeply bound neutron removal, the $(p, d)$ transfer is considered in the QTC formalism but not in the DWIA.
+To study the ($\textit{p}$, $\textit{d}$) transfer effect, we performed the QTC calculation with the outgoing channel coupled only to the deuteron ground state, that is equivalent to the so-called DWBA (Distorted-Wave Born Approximation) calculation.
+The obtained $\sigma\rm_{sp}$ for the transfer reaction is 3 mb with an uncertainty of about 1 mb (see SM~\cite{SM}).
+The QTC $\sigma\rm_{sp}$ without the ($\textit{p}$, $\textit{d}$) transfer is still larger than the DWIA result.
 Other effects, such as low-energy neutron-core absorption, contribute to this difference.
-To study the ($\textit{p}$, $\textit{d}$) transfer effect, we performed the QTC calculation with the outgoing channel coupled only to the deuteron ground state, that is equivalent to the so-called DWBA (Distorted-Wave Born Approximation) calculation (See SM~\cite{SM}).
-The obtained $\sigma\rm_{sp}$ for the transfer reaction is 3 mb.
-The $(p, d)$ transfer is considered in the QTC formalism but not in the DWIA.
-With a neutron SF of 3.42, the combination of the DWIA calculation for $^{14}$O($\textit{p}$, $\textit{pn}$)$^{13}$O and the DWBA calculation for $^{14}$O($\textit{p}$, $\textit{d}$)$^{13}$O results in a $\sigma\rm_{th}$ of 34.2 mb, while QTC leads to a $\sigma\rm_{th}$ of 49.7 mb.
-The corresponding $R_s$ are 0.49(7) and 0.34(5).